apprenticeadi/High_speed_TES_ML/README.md

 performed with the cvxpy package so details can be found in their documentation

 6. important scripts from the main branch remain however they are made significantly leaner, such as the tail subtraction method.

+7. a detailed overview of the methods and different model performances can be found in the attached pdf